-The CE-graph shows the expected net income (when coefficient of risk aversion is zero) and CE of net income at different degrees of risk aversion.
-As expected, since we only changed the variability of activity revenues (and not the expected revenues), compared to the prevailing system, a risk-neutral farmer $(r_r(w)=0)$ perceived the same utility of net income under the two scenarios.
-However, at greater farm income variability a very risk-averse farmer $(r_r(w)\approx4)$ perceived the CE of net income considerably lower (NOK 238,000) than the risk-neutral one (NOK 252,800).
-The farmer's degree of risk aversion in the instability scenario also had effects on the optimal farm plan.
-Land in grain increased from 14.2 to 18.5 ha (partly because grain is relatively less risky than dairy and beef in this scenario), the number of dairy cows were reduced from 19.2 to 16, only 83% of the milk quota was produced, more time was allocated to the risk-free off-farm alternative, and several tactical decisions in stage 2 varied significantly between states.
+The CE-graph shows the expected net income (when coefficient of risk aversion is zero) and certainty equivalent of net income at different degrees of risk aversion.
+As expected, since we for the activities only changed the variability of activity incomes (and not the expected incomes), compared to the prevailing system, a risk-neutral farmer $(r_r(W)=0)$ perceived the same utility of the net income under the two scenarios.
+However, at greater farm income variability a very risk-averse farmer $(r_r(W)=4)$ perceived the CE of net income considerably lower (NOK 238 000) than the risk-neutral one (NOK 253 000).
+The farmer's degree of risk aversion in the instability scenario did also have effects on the optimal farm plan.
+Land in grain increased from 14.2 to 18.5 ha, the number of dairy cows were reduced from 19.2 to 16, only 83% of the milk quota was produced, more time was allocated to the risk-free off-farm alternative, and several tactical decisions in stage 2 varied significantly between states.

-4. Concluding remarks
+Concluding remarks

 The objective of this paper was to present a two-stage stochastic utility efficient programming model with recourse applied to an organic dairy farm, and to illustrate how this model can be used in a stochastic dominance framework to examine farm strategies and policies under various scenarios.
 The model includes risk aversion in the decision maker's objective function as well as both embedded and non-embedded risk.
 We assumed a one-year farm plan starting in the springtime.
 The second-stage decisions allowed us to model a response to the observed crop yields outcome after harvesting in the autumn.
-One set of second-stage (recourse) variables for each of the nine states of crop yields outcome was defined, involving for example feed purchase decisions for the indoor season.
+One set of second-stage (recourse) variables for each of the nine states of crop yields outcome was defined, involving for example feed plan decisions for the indoor season.

 As an illustration of its many potential applications, the proposed model was used to analyse optimal farm plans for an organic dairy system in Norway.
-Under prevailing economic conditions we did not find any shifts in resource use with increased risk aversion, and the risk-averse farmer was only marginally worse off (measured in certainty equivalents) than the risk-neutral farmer.
-Other factors, such as production constraints and institutional constraints in (organic) farming appeared more important for the farm plan than the degree of risk aversion, and with a more detailed representation of the production system more sensitivity in the results could have been disclosed.
-However, in a situation with greater farm income variability, risk aversion may be of higher importance for the optimal plan as well as for how the farmer perceives the utility of income.
+Under prevailing economic conditions we did not find any important shifts in resource use with increased risk aversion, and the risk-averse farmer was not worse off (measured in certainty equivalents) than the risk-neutral farmer.
+Other factors, such as production constraints and institutional constraints in (organic) farming appeared more important for the farm plan than the degree of risk aversion.
+However, in a situation with greater farm income variability, risk aversion may be of higher importance for the optimal plan as well as how the farmer perceives the utility of income.

 Future work will include more applications.
-For example, the EU regulation governing organic production required 100% organic feed in organic dairy systems from August 2005 compared with 85% earlier in Norway.
+For example, the EU regulation governing organic production will require 100% organic feed in organic dairy systems from 25 August 2005 compared with 85% currently.
 The model developed can be used to assess adjustments in resource use and financial impacts on organic dairy herds, enabling farmers to make better-informed decisions under the new regulation.